ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   primitive data, namely numbers and text strings as well as the special values null, true, and false.

+Type:
+: As per {{-json}}, one of the six JSON types (strings, numbers, booleans, null, objects, arrays).

 Member:
 : A name/value pair in an object.
 (Not itself a value.)